Features

 Core features

-The pieces that make agent browsing less brittle.
+The runtime pieces that make agent browsing less brittle.

 Official Google Chrome